Hooke012/OmniGuides/OS/Linux/Garuda-Linux.asus.md

 # First Steps

-1. Say no to the setup assistant, Do these and then reboot
+1. Say no to the setup assistant, Do these.

 - ## Linux Kernel